 Is there anyone in your life who has house hacked real estate before?
 Can you call them and ask what it’s like?

 While we didn’t poll anyone personally about house hacking real estate, we found a great resource in Bigger Pockets.
 We encourage you to do the same, though as the podcast has grown over the years, perhaps check out Bigger Pockets Rookie if you’re just getting your feet wet.
-Through a few BP meetups, we connected with investors near our area like our buddies at Famvestor.
-It’s helpful to bounce ideas off one another and compare notes.

 Check out our other posts about house hacking real estate, too: